Are Target Date Funds Useful In Retirement?

 Let’s discuss reasons not to use target-date funds during the retirement drawdown phase.

-You should dollar-cost-average into target-date funds and take advantage of the glidepath that gradually dials down market risk.
+You can dollar-cost-average into target-date funds and take advantage of the glidepath that gradually dials down market risk.
 Risk, however, is different in retirement!
 Sequence of returns risk is much more critical than market risk when retired.

 Let’s go over why you want to forget target-date funds in retirement.